Li Shenzhi: History

 From 1941 to 1945 Li studied economics in Beijing (Yanjing University), and Shanghai (St. John's University).
-In November 1944, he participated in the Communist Party's secret "National Salvation Association of Democratic Youth."
+In November 1944, he participated in the Chinese Communist Party's secret "National Salvation Association of Democratic Youth."

 Formally joining the Party in 1948, he became international editor-in-chief and Deputy Director of the Xinhua News Agency and later served as Premier Zhou Enlai's diplomatic secretary.
 From late 1978 to early 1980, Li was a member of the International Issues Writing Group established by the Central Committee.
-Meanwhile, he accompanied party supremo Deng Xiaoping on his visit to the US, serving as an adviser to the delegation.
+Meanwhile, he accompanied party supreme Deng Xiaoping on his visit to the US, serving as an adviser to the delegation.

 He was transferred to the Chinese Academy of Social Sciences (CASS) in 1980 to set up the United States Research Institute, of which he was appointed Director in 1982.

 In 1985 he became a vice president of CASS, retaining his directorship of the United States Research Institute.
 He was dismissed in 1990 due to blunt criticisms of the June Fourth events in Tiananmen and took medical retirement in 1995.